Pol'and'Rock Festival: History

 The second festival was held in Szczecin-Dąbie, Szczecin in 1996.
 This time the first Woodstock's "prohibition law" was partially lifted and beer was sold.

-The third festival took place the next year, on 16–17 August in the town of Żary, which became the setting of the Przystanek Woodstock festivals till 2003.
+The third festival took place the next year, on 16–17 August in the town of Żary, which became the setting of the Przystanek Woodstock festivals until 2003.
 Initially, the festival was planned to be held in July, but because of the 1997 flood, which affected much of Poland, the festival was postponed until August.

 The 1998 Woodstock Festival Poland featured the performances of nearly 50 bands.
 The band list included Closterkeller, Akurat, Oddział Zamknięty, Kobranocka, and Acid Drinkers.
 Almost 150,000 people attended the festival.

 The 1999 Woodstock was held on 6–8 August.
 This time the attendance record was broken.
 The audience reached almost 200,000 people.

 The 2000 festival was planned to be held in Lębork, but due to permission uncertainties, and protest of local committees (Komitet obrony Moralności - The Committee for the Defense of Morality) it had to be cancelled.
 Nevertheless, over 1000 people showed up and organized an unauthorized "rock'n'roll picnic" without any professional music bands.
 This happening was later referred to as the "Dziki Przystanek" ("The Wild Station").

 In 2001 Żary was again the setting for the festival.
 The 2002 Woodstock was significant, because it was filmed, and the footage was used to produce "Przystanek Woodstock.
 Najgłośniejszy Film Polski" ("The Woodstock Station.
 The Loudest Film In Poland"), a concert film, which was screened in movie theatres across the country the following year, and also took part in a number of international film festivals.

 The 2003 Woodstock was the last one held in the town of Żary.
 Because of controversy surrounding some incidents during the festival, that Jerzy Owsiak was part of, it was decided that Żary would no longer be a setting for the concerts.

 From 2004 to 2019, the festival took place in the town of Kostrzyn nad Odrą.
 In 2011 the festival featured such bands as The Prodigy and Helloween.
 In 2012, the Swedish power metal band Sabaton performed at the festival, recording the set as a live album, Swedish Empire Live.

+In the following years the festival hosted such famous artists as Anthrax in 2013, Accept in 2014, Black Label Society in 2015, Arch Enemy and Judas Priest in 2018 or Prophets of Rage on the last edition in Kostrzyn in 2019.
+Performances by stars such as Limp Bizkit and Static-X were announced for 2020, but due to the pandemic, these concerts did not take place.

 In 2020 an online festival was held due to the covid pandemic, livestreamed from Transcolor Studio in Szeligi near Warsaw.
-The 2021 edition was held on the Makowice-Płoty airfield in Western Pomerania, the 2022 edition was held on the Broczyno airfield in Czaplinek, again in Western Pomerania.
+The 2021 edition was held on the Makowice-Płoty airfield in Western Pomerania with limited attendance.

+Since 2022 the festival has been held on the Broczyno airfield in Czaplinek, Western Pomerania.